Workbench Plans

 When choosing among workbench plans, consider where you are in your DIY journey and what kind of projects you’ll tackle next.
 Starting with a bench that matches your abilities ensures a successful project and a useful tool.
 Think about the projects you’re most likely to tackle in the next year or two, not just aspirational future projects.
 Remember:

-- You can always build a more complex bench as your skills develop.
+• You can always build a more complex bench, or second workbench, as your skills develop.

 Your first bench doesn’t need to be your forever bench.
 It just needs to serve your current needs well while helping you develop skills for future projects.
-Choose a Craftcamp plan that you can complete with your current tools and abilities, and that will provide a solid foundation for your woodworking or DIY adventures.
+Choose a Craftcamp plan that you can complete with your current tools and abilities, and that will provide a solid foundation for all of your future woodworking and DIY adventures.